overte-org/overte-docs-sphinx/source/script/assignment-client-scripts.rst

 Once you've written and hosted your script, you need to add it to a domain, either your own or one where you have permissions to run an AC script.

 1. Open your 'Domain Administration Panel'.
-If you are on a local sandbox, open it by clicking on the Overte icon in the taskbar notifications and 'click Settings'.
+If you are on a local domain server, open it by clicking on the Overte icon in the taskbar notifications and 'click Settings'.
 2. From the menu, go to **Content > Scripts**.
 3. In the Persistent Scripts section, click **+** and paste the URL to your script under 'Script URL'.